subir-the-coder/aws-learning/AWS IAM.md

 JSON document contains
 - Version
+- id
 - Statements
-  - SID
+  - SID (optional)
+  - Principal - (which account/user/role the policy to be applied)
   - Effect (allow/deny)
-  - Action (What action needds to be done)
+  - Action (What action needds to be done, i.e the list of API calls)
-  - Resource (On which services)
+  - Resource (On which services, list of resources)
-  - Condition
+  - Condition (when the policy is to be applied, optional)

-Example:
+Example of a policy:

 <pre>{
   "Version" : "2012-10-17",